Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation

 \section{Empirical Application: Realized volatility data}

-Financial volatility has been extensively studied in the literature, due to its crucial role in various financial fields, such as asset pricing, risk managment, investment and asset allocation among others.
-Many models have been proposed, exploring different methodologies.
-A review on the realized volatility literature can be found in \citet{Mc08}.
-Several studies have considered predicting realized stock volatility using various financial and/or economic predictors see, for example \citet{Mi15, Me18, Ch12, Pa12}.
-We use the described model and methodology to asses the predictive ability of 13 financial variables in forecasting future volatility.
+We use the NHPG to assess the predictive ability of 13 financial variables in forecasting future volatility.
+Financial volatility has been extensively studied in the literature due to its crucial role in various financial fields, such as asset pricing, risk management, investment and asset allocation among others, see \cite{Go06}.
+Several studies have considered predicting realized stock volatility using various financial and/or economic predictors (see for example, \cite{Mi15, Me19, Ch12, Pa12}).